-IMPORTANT -This unit requires the use of the dedicated power supply included in the package.
-This supply is switchable between 115 volts and 230 volts AC.
-In North America the microphone ships in the 115 volts AC position and in the 230 Volts AC position for export.
+This supply is switchable between 110 volts and 220 volts AC.
+In North America, the microphone ships in the 110 volts AC position and in the 220 Volts AC position for export.
 However, you always want to ensure that the power supply voltage is correctly set for your local voltage as permanent damage to the microphone and/or power supply may occur if the incorrect voltage setting is selected.
-Every Marshall Electronics MXL[®] microphone has been thoroughly checked before shipping; so if you hear no sound, check that the power supply is switched on.
+Every Marshall Electronics MXL microphone has been thoroughly checked before shipping; so if you do not hear sound, check that the power supply is switched on.